 Norton Small Business Pricing

 Norton Small Business starts at $99/year, for which you'll be able to protect up to five devices.
 This could be five different employees, or the same employee with five different devices, as you're paying by device rather than user.
 As with other providers, Norton offers discounts with the more cover you need.

 Stretch it to ten, for example, and it's $149.99/year, representing rather good value when held up against other packages.
 If you've got a slightly larger number of employees with devices that need protecting, the 20 device plan, which is available for $249.99/year, will be your best bet.

 If the features you need fit the devices your business runs, however, then Norton Small Business represents a good value choice.

-Avast's offering comes in two flavors: with or without a management console.
-This console offers a central point from which to manage the accounts for each device, and is a great way to stay on top of how well your team is protected, although for companies without an IT department, it isn't ideal.
+Avast's Business Security software comes in three flavours: Essential, Premium, and Ultimate.
+Avast's management platform offers a central point from which to manage the accounts for each device, and is a great way to stay on top of how well your team is protected, although for companies without an IT department, it isn't ideal.
 Opt for the version without the console and your employees will be tasked with ensuring that their devices are virus-free themselves.